EchoTeam/rebar-templates/service_DEV.md

     $ cd deps/{your_app}
     $ git co -b {your-branch}
-    $ vim src/*.erl # meening you change your code in some way
+    $ vim src/*.erl # meaning you change your code in some way
     $ git commit
     $ genappup master